 For an amazing dining experience check out one or more of the following restaurants: Antico Forno for an authentic experience of Neapolitan dining, Caffe Graffiti is an old world café with a popular menu to order from, Carmen Restaurant offers delicious Italian, Lucca is known for its view and fine wine and food, while Dinos offers the best sandwiches in Boston.
 Also check out Mamma Maria for a world class dining experience and Mare for those health conscious companions that are seeking food that not only tastes good but is good for you.

-It is no surprise that the North End is featured on the Boston TV & Movie Sites Tour.
-This historically rich Boston area has been the filming location for movies like National Treasure in which Nicholas Cage stars as a historian and treasure hunter who must work with his father Jon Voight, love interest Diane Kruger, and sidekick Justin Bartha to find a lost treasure before the villain, Sean Bean, gets there first.
+It is no surprise that the North End is featured on the private Boston TV & Movie Sites Tour.
+This historically rich Boston area has been the filming location for movies like National Treasure in which Nicholas Cage stars as a historian and treasure hunter who must work with his father played by Jon Voight, love interest Diane Kruger, and sidekick Justin Bartha to find a lost treasure before the villain, played by Sean Bean, gets there first.
 The Old North Church played a key role in helping Nicholas Cage distract Sean Bean from the treasures real location.
-The crime movie, The Town, which features big name actors like Ben Affleck, Jon Hamm, and Blake Lively, also shot a car chase scene here in The North End.
-Peter Faulk also played an important part in making the North End a famous filming location in his movie The Brinks Job.
-Based on real life events that took place in the 1950’s, The Brink Job is about a bank robbery pulled off by Boston locals.
+The crime movie The Town, which features big name actors like Ben Affleck, Jon Hamm, and Blake Lively, also shot a car chase scene here in The North End.
+Peter Faulk also played an important part in making the North End a famous filming location in his movie The Brink’s Job.
+Based on real life events that took place in the 1950s, The Brink’s Job is about a bank robbery pulled off by Boston locals.
 Peter Faulk, best known for his role as Columbo, is committing the crimes and not solving them in this classic Boston film.

 * In an effort to stay current, we are constantly updating our tours with new locations and cannot guarantee the presence of locations mentioned on our site.
 If you have a particular interest in locations from a specific TV show or movie, please let your tour guide know and we will do our best to accommodate your request.